anshchovatiya/DSA/README.md

 **_Stacks are a type of container adaptor, specifically designed to operate in a LIFO context (last-in first-out), where elements are inserted and extracted only from one end of the container._**

-> stacks are implemented as container adaptors, which are classes that use an encapsulated object of a ? specific container class as its underlying container, providing a specific set of member functions to access its elements.
+> s000000000.............tacks are implemented as container adaptors, which are classes that use an encapsulated object of a ? specific container class as its underlying container, providing a specific set of member functions to access its elements.
 Elements are pushed/popped from the "back" of the specific container, which is known as the top of the stack.

 ![This is an approach employed to create Stack array algorithm](https://github.com/anshchovatiya/DSA/blob/main/Images/Stack.png)

 ### Member Functions

 1. **push()** : When we insert an element in a stack then the operation is known as a push.
-If the stack is full then the overflow \
+If the stack is full then the overflow condition occurs.
-   condition occurs.
 2. **pop()** : When we delete an element from the stack, the operation is known as a pop.
 If the stack is empty means that no element exists in the stack, this state is known as an underflow state.